garyhouston/sparqlcmd/README.md

 ## Output

-For each matching record, a line of output if produced, terminated with a newline character.
+For each matching record, a line of output is produced, terminated with a newline character.
 Each field is written as a string, quoted with double quotes.
 Fields are separated with spaces.
 Double quotes and backslashes in field strings are escaped with a leading backslash.

 The output can be read in Go with something like: